frankmorgner/vsmartcard/virtualsmartcard/doc/README.txt

     chosen accordingly (:option:`--hostname` and :option:`--port`)
     :command:`vpcd-config` also prints a QR code for configuration of the :ref:`remote-reader`.

-On Windows you can start |vpicc| with :command:`python.exe src/vpicc/vicc.in` or :command:`python.exe vicc`.
-Note emulating the German ID card (:option:`--type nPA`) when running |vpicc| on Windows is currently not supported, because OpenPACE's Python bindings are untested for Windows.
-However, it is possible to connect an emulated ID card running on Linux to a
-|vpcd| running on Windows.

 When |vpcd| and |vpicc| are connected you should be able to access the card through the PC/SC API.
 You can use the :command:`opensc-explorer` or